Claire Celsi: Life and career

 Born on August 17, 1966, in Des Moines, Iowa, Celsi graduated in 1984 from Dowling Catholic High School in West Des Moines, Iowa.
 In 2001, she received her B.A. in sociology, cum laude, from Drake University.
 Celsi was appointed to the Iowa Alcoholic Beverages Commission on May 10, 2010, and served for five years, including one year as chair.
 Celsi previously served on the Iowa Great Places Advisory Board in the Cultural Affairs Department.

 Celsi was a small business owner, community volunteer and member of several community groups, boards and commissions, including the FADSS Council, the Drake University Journalism and Mass Communications National Board of Directors.
 Celsi was also a member of the Historic Valley Junction Foundation Board of Directors.

 In 2002, Celsi left the Des Moines Public Library to work for Flynn Wright as a public relations executive.
 In 2004, she joined as a public relations executive at a firm called Strategic America.
 She owned a marketing and public relations firm, The Public Relations Project, incorporated in 2009.

 Celsi married James Allen "Jim" Walczyk in May 2009 in Des Moines.

+Celsi missed multiple Senate votes beginning in February, 2025, but returned to the Senate after having surgery in April for an undisclosed medical condition.
 In September 2025, Celsi's family reported that she would begin hospice care.
 She died on October 6, 2025, at the age of 59.